-Diesel exhaust fluid (or DEF) has been a mandate for large highway vehicles since 2010—helping to reduce the pollution emitted by trucks and buses by as much as 90%.
-But did you know that these same regulations are set to extend beyond highway vehicles?
+Due to the increase in emissions regulations, diesel exhaust fluid (or DEF) has been used in large highway vehicles powered by Cummins, Detroit Diesel, Mac, and Paccar diesel engines since 2010.
+This has helped to reduce the pollution emitted by trucks and buses by as much as 90%.
+Did you know that these same regulations are set to extend beyond highway vehicles?
 In fact, they already have.

 The EPA and DEF

 DEF is an additive used in selective catalytic reduction (SCR) systems.
-The need for such a product all started in 2001 when the EPA (The U.S. Environmental Protection Agency) announced that all large diesel-run trucks and buses would have to start using SCR in order to reduce the pollutants caused by diesel-exhaust emissions.
-This mandate was to begin with all 2007 vehicle models moving forward.
-Ever since this time, SCR systems have been the norm for long-haul trucks and commercial buses.
-However, the EPA doesn’t plan to stop there.
+It contains urea and deionized water, which is used to create cleaner emissions.
+The need for such a product in vehicles started in 2001 when the EPA (The U.S. Environmental Protection Agency) announced that all large diesel-run trucks and buses would have to meet new stricter diesel fuel standards.

-As of 2014, this same regulation now applies to off-highway vehicles too.
+As of 2014, the regulation started applying to off-highway vehicles too.
 Off-highway vehicles include anything operating an industrial or large-scale diesel engine.
-This would include things like construction vehicles (dump trucks, backhoes, bulldozers), and agricultural equipment like tractors, combines, balers, and others.
-As you can imagine, such regulations will spread the need for good DEF management to industries that haven’t yet needed to consider it.
+This would include things like generators, construction vehicles (dump trucks, backhoes, bulldozers), and agricultural equipment like tractors, combines, balers, and others.
+As you can imagine, such regulations have spread the need for good DEF management to industries that hadn’t previously considered it.

-What’s more, the EPA’s plans will require the same of the railroad next year.
-By 2015, trains and other large rail equipment will need to incorporate SCR systems and will have reason to plan for the proper storage and management of DEF.
-In the following year, 2016, the marine industry will have to comply with all the same guidelines.
+What’s more, the EPA’s plans required the same of the railroad industry.
+By 2015, trains and other large rail equipment incorporated SCR systems and had reason to plan for the proper storage and management of DEF.
+In the following year, 2016, the marine industry also had to comply with all the same guidelines.

 DEF Is Now a Precious Commodity